Matt Vierling Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays' 5.06 team ERA ranks 21st across all league pitching staffs.
+- The Blue Jays have a 4.84 team ERA that ranks 18th among all MLB pitching staffs.

-- The Blue Jays rank 23rd in baseball in home runs allowed (18 total, 1.6 per game).
+- Blue Jays pitchers combine to allow 20 total home runs at a rate of 1.7 per game (to rank 25th in the league).

-- Gausman (1-1) gets the start for the Blue Jays, his third of the season.
+- Bassitt (1-1) gets the start for the Blue Jays, his third of the season.

-- The righty last appeared on Thursday against the Kansas City Royals, when he went six scoreless innings while giving up four hits.
+- In his most recent time out on Saturday, the righty tossed six innings against the Los Angeles Angels, giving up two earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.